catrin1001/Polkadot/Front-End/README.md

-# Getting Started with Create React App
+# Intracting with escrow contract

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React App

 ## Available Scripts

+to install required modules:

+### `npm install`

 In the project directory, you can run: